Daniel-Rutkowski/WebsiteWrapperApp/README.md

 # Website Wrapper App
 An Android App that Wraps a Website in a Webview with some added features

+Project Note: This app was written using Xamarin with C# and XML.

 Project Status: Completed

 Project Description and Purpose: This app is wraps a website to allow a user to who has developed a fully functioning website have an easy way to create an App for that website.
 This App also comes with some additional features including: